Quadrii/frontendTask-Three/README.md

 # frontendTask-Three
-To test my Design and Js Skill
+To test my Design and Js Skill (HTML, CSS AND JS)